-2. Natural Resources, Public Lands and Agriculture
+3. Natural Resources, Public Lands and Agriculture

 - a.
 Sustainable Funding for State Parks Continue to support measures to sustain our State parks for the continued enjoyment of visitors and local residents.
 Closure or underfunding of these parks would result in a significant negative economic impact on our County as tourism is one of our most important economic drivers. - b.
-Protect our Communities from Forest Fires and Promote Forest Health Continue to support measures to address forest fire prevention and forest health policies and programs on both private and public lands.
-Continue to seek funding for legislation that supports these goals.
-Support efforts to gain additional forest management resources.
-Support state disaster funding/fire response (i.e. OES, CalRecycle). - c.
-Ensure full funding of Department of Fish and Wildlife Hatchery and Inland Fisheries Program (AB 7- 2006) In 2006, AB 7 dedicated by law one third of all sport fishing license fees to be used for adequate stocking of Department of Fish and Wildlife Hatcheries.
+Protect our Communities from Forest Fires and Promote Forest Health Support a balanced approach to fuels management that considers air quality and other health related issues within the Great Basin Unified Air Pollution Control District (GBUAPCD). - c.
+Ensure full funding of Department of Fish and Wildlife Hatchery and Inland Fisheries Program (AB 7- 2006) - In 2006, AB 7 dedicated by law one third of all sport fishing license fees to be used for adequate stocking of Department of Fish and Wildlife Hatcheries.
 Beyond the funding dedication, AB 7 dictated the size of fish to be stocked.
 Recent DFW actions, as well as state budget actions, have reduced the size of the stocking fish and not fully directed the fee funding to this program.
-Mono County supports the original intent including all of the funding being directed to the hatchery program and the fish size as described in the original legislation. - d.
-Support Bio-energy Action Plan Development -We encourage the various state agencies involved to continue evolving this field of work to produce cleaner, more affordable technology based on sustainable and healthy forestry principles in a manner that benefits rural Sierra economies.
-In particular, Mono County has encouraged state agencies, such as the Sierra Nevada Conservancy (SNC) and California Energy Commission (CEC) to provide funding for project scoping and planning.
+Mono County supports the original intent including all of the funding being directed to the hatchery program and the fish size as described in the original legislation.

-e.
-Support legislation that promotes, protects, or facilitates the sustainability of our local agriculture - Mono County agriculture is an important local economic driver.
-It provides jobs, and contributes to the open-space landscape that draws visitors.
+- d.
+Support Bio-energy Action Plan Development We encourage the various state agencies involved to continue evolving this field of work to produce cleaner, more affordable technology based on sustainable and healthy forestry principles in a manner that benefits rural Sierra economies.
+In particular, Mono County has encouraged state agencies, such as the Sierra Nevada Conservancy (SNC) and California Energy Commission (CEC) to provide funding for project scoping and planning. - e.
+Support legislation that promotes, protects, or facilitates the sustainability of our local agriculture Mono County agriculture is an important local economic driver.
+It provides jobs and contributes to the open-space landscape that draws visitors.
 Reinstate Williamson Act subventions and continue to develop alternative funding measures, such as the Strategic Growth Council's Sustainable Agricultural Lands Conservation Program.

-3. Public Safety and Criminal Justice
+4. Public Safety and Criminal Justice

 - a.
-Marijuana As new legislation to regulate medical marijuana continues to evolve and with potential legalization efforts, advocate for local control, taxation and funding for addressing the environmental impacts of illegal marijuana cultivation. - b.
+Marijuana As new legislation to regulate medical marijuana continues to evolve and with potential legalization efforts, advocate for local control, taxation, and funding for addressing the environmental impacts of illegal marijuana cultivation. - b.
 State Realignment & Cost-Shifts Continue to ensure successful implementation of the broad array of programs transferred to county jurisdiction under the 2011 Public Safety Realignment, including appropriate distribution of AB 109 funding.
 Support state policy changes that will allow for greater administrative and program flexibility for County programs associated with this shift of responsibility. - c.
 Rural Fire Districts The population of Mono County is highly rural and dependent upon voluntary associations that provide basic emergency services.
 These volunteer fire districts provide services to residents and tourists, and they are often the first responders to accidents.
 Support relief for rural fire districts.

-4. Transportation and Infrastructure
+5. Transportation and Infrastructure